edenartlab/docs/docs/guides/creation.md

 ### Composing with concepts

-Once selected, you may optionally compose with that concept by including its name or the string concept in the prompt.
+Once selected, you may optionally compose with that concept by including its name or "concept" in the prompt.
+Note that the concept is *not* case-sensitive.
 For example, if your concept is named **Alice**, then you can reference the concept in any of the equivalent ways.

+* A photograph of Alice training a neural network.
 * A photograph of alice training a neural network.
 * A photograph of <alice\> training a neural network.
 * A photograph of <concept\> training a neural network.

+:::tip
-Note that the concept is *not* case-sensitive.
-Also note that it is not required to explicitly reference the concept in the prompt, and for concepts which are intended to model styles, it is usually better to not include it in the prompt.
+If the concept was trained in "face" or "object" mode, it is recommended to trigger the concept by referring to it in the prompt.
+If the concept was trained in "style" mode, you can usually get better results by not referring to it in the prompt.
+:::tip

 ### Adjusting concept strength

 The "Concept scale" parameter controls the influence of the concept on the final output.
 The default should work in most cases, but occasionally you may find your concept is somewhat over or underfit, in which case adjusting this value may improve your results.